 1935 Billy Sunday (b.
 19 November 1862), American Presbyterian revivalist, died.

 1977 The Barnes Lake Dam burst in Toccoa Falls, Georgia, releasing a flood of water that destroyed the campus of Toccoa Falls College.
-Thirty-eight students and instructors were killed in the tragedy.
+Thirty-eight students and instructors lost their lives in the tragedy.